qwer-1234-q/dashboard_weather_task/README.md

 The user can create mutiple quizzes.
 Other players can play the games without login an account.

+## 2.7 Slide bar

+The user can click the slide bar to any page.

 # 3 Set up and run the project

 ## 3.1 The Frontend